Problématique: Recording and composition

+According to Atwood Magazine's Julia Dzurillay, the album's title is "a nod to her French-inspired lyrics that also poked fun at her 'problematic' work relationship with producer Dr. Luke".
+The start of the title track has someone asking their friend if they listen to Kim Petras.
+Other songs include "Je T'Adore" and "All She Wants" featuring Paris Hilton.

 Promotion

 In August 2021, Petras released "Future Starts Now" as a lead single for her upcoming album, along with a French-themed music video.
 She debuted "Coconuts" and "Hit It from the Back" at the 2021 MTV Europe Music Awards, becoming the first trans artist to perform at the award show.
 According to People magazine's Jack Irvin, "Coconuts" was "released to viral success" in December 2021 and "Hit It from the Back" became available to pre-save at Petras' website without a release date.
+"Coconuts" and "Hit It from the Back" were later included on Petras' debut album Feed the Beast.

 In August 2022, Hilton confirmed her collaboration on "All She Wants".
 Sending Petras birthday wishes on social media, Hilton wrote, "Happy Birthday sis.
 Love you so much!
 So f---ing proud of you!
 Keep #Sliving!
 So excited for our new song".
 The end of her post included a hashtag of the song's title.